So you want a job as a manufacturing engineer. It takes proving that you have the right skills.

 They apply to most situations and are hard to do wrong.
 A design miracle!

 There’s a lot that you can include within your resume.
-However, there are five sections that recruiters will expect to see on your resume.
+However, there are sections that recruiters will expect to see on your resume.

 Having these sections make it easy for both human readers and applicant tracking systems to see what qualifications you have.
 They tell the basis of the story that you want recruiters to know.